hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

+2. Corgi creating dashboard for our portfolio site♥♥

-2. Corgi learning about node.js on Codecademy♥♥ #47
+3. Corgi learning about node.js on Codecademy♥♥ #47
     - Corgi learning about how to use postgresql in node.js♥♥ #5
     - Corgi completed working on "Learn Express: Routers" quiz (14/14)♥♥
     - Corgi completed working on "Learn Express: Routers" code challenges (10/10)♥♥